Quirinal Palace: Palace

 The Italian flag flying on the top of the Quirinal Palace.
-From left to right, the presidential standard of Italy, the flag of Italy and the flag of the European Union.
+From left to right, the presidential standard of Italy (flown only when the President of the Republic is in residence), the national flag of Italy and the flag of the European Union.

 The palace is composed of the main building, which is built around the majestic courtyard, with the most beautiful halls and rooms of the complex environments that serve as representative of the Presidency of the Republic, while the offices and apartments of the head of state are housed in the Fuga building at the end of the Manica lunga, the long building on the side of Quirinal street (via del Quirinale in Italian).
 On the piano nobile of the Manica lunga lie the opulent imperial apartments, which were specially arranged, decorated and furnished for two visits of Kaiser Wilhelm II (in 1888 and 1893) and which now houses the monarchs or foreign heads of state visiting the president of the republic.
 The palace, in its totality, has 1,200 rooms.

 The rooms of the palace housed in the main building are: